-You can install the pre-compiled binary, use Docker or compile from source.
+You can install the pre-compiled binary (in several different ways), use Docker or compile from source.

 $ brew install goreleaser/tap/goreleaser